Glennpedley/CluelessDevOps/README.md

 Now I wanna see if it works with the link to the fella's repository or can I delete that from the workflow main.yml file <br>
 7) line 114:- <br>
 Deleted "uses: ishween/whatsapp-push-notify-action@master" <br>
 DOES NOT SEEM TO WORK>>> SEEMS LIKE STILL NEED TO HAVE THAT LINK?????
 U know why?
-Cos need to link to somewhere to run the "other" files and so far, I have not created a link to run from MY OWN repository. <br>
+Cos need to link to somewhere to run the "other" files and so far, I have not created a link to run from MY OWN repository.
+This is where one would advice to clone the repository instead of creating a workflow and copying one file at a time<br>
  <br>
 8) line 15:- <br> <br>
 Added "uses: Glennpedley/CluelessDevOps@main"